top of page

 openfloor.jpg

-The Plan: Conversion of the existing storage garages/rooms into incubator space for use as art studios and to foster a vibrant and dynamic scene for artists giving them the ability to exchange ideas and learn new skills.
+The Plan: Conversion of the existing garages and basement into incubator space for use as art studios and to foster a vibrant and dynamic scene for artists giving them the ability to exchange ideas and learn new skills.

 • Lounge area for promoting dialogue, discussions, exchange of ideas (to include bookcases of art books for resource information).
 Intent of lounge to be used by the artists and visitors alike.